-James Grayson enjoyed a fine 2017, making his U20 debut against Wales, playing in the 2017 World Championship final against New Zealand while also making his Premiership debut at the start of the 2017/18 season.
+James Grayson enjoyed a fine 2017, making his U20 debut against Wales, playing in the 2017 World Championship final against New Zealand and making his Premiership debut at Northampton Saints.

 56 points – 2T, 14C, 5PG, 1DG

 2016 F, S, W, I, S(R), W SA Tour: F, SA ‘A’(R), SA(R)

 Last updated: 23 May 2018